Haku-Sci/libs/README.md

 ## launch.json

-The launch.json file allows to run all services (the project libs must be in the same directory as "services", which contains all services)
+The launch.json file allows to run all services (the microservice libs must be in the same directory as "services", which contains all services)

 ## utils